-So we had 5 days before going to Lamai on the island of Koh Samui.
-We miss Australian's beautiful beaches so we wanted to take advantage of the famous beaches of South Thailand!
+So we had 5 days to join Lamai on the island of Koh Samui.
+The beautiful beaches we miss a bit from Australia, so we wanted to take full advantage of the famous beaches of South Thailand!

 Island Hopping in South Thailand

-We arrive in Phuket and do not plan to stay, it is not that the excitement of Patong and Karon Beach does not attract us, but we decided to take the time to rest, so we chose Koh Lanta, a very nice island, calm and family friendly!
-We arrive there by ferry across the Andaman Sea while passing through famous places like Koh Phi Phi, Railay Beach, Ao Nang, it feels good holidays!
+We arrive in Phuket and do not plan to stay, it is not that the excitement of Patong and Karon Beach does not attract us, but we decided to take the time to rest, so we chose Koh Lanta, a very nice island, calm and a little family!
+We arrive by ferry across the Andaman Sea while passing mythical places like Koh Phi Phi, Railay Beach, Ao Nang, it feels good holidays!

-A small bungalow at 50 meters from the beach is waiting for us when we arrive, we stayed on the biggest beach of the island and we are gone for 4 days of lazyness!
+A small bungalow at 50 meters long beach waiting for us on arrival, it is the largest beach on the island and we are gone for 4 days of idleness!

 The beach is so big that even in high season, it seems empty!
 Perfect for 4 days to do nothing!
-We rented a scooter a day to go around the island, but there is not much to see or do on this island which is under development (constructions everywhere!).
+We rented a scooter a day to go around the island, but there is not much to see or do on this island in full development (work everywhere!).

-Our purpose in life, do not miss the sunset!
+Our only goal, do not miss the sunset!
 The island is ideally oriented so that the sun goes down on the water!
-Beautiful !
+Magnificent !

-2 buses and a ferry later, we arrive on Koh Samui!
+2 bus and a ferry later, we arrive on Koh Samui!
 It's time to meet our friends!
-Houra, after six months, we have a lot to talk and 13 days in these beautiful islands will allow us to catch up!
-We will not lie to you, we did a lot of beach, we drank a lot of beer, we played a lot of playing cards games, and we had a lot of fun, but that was the goal!
+Houra, after six months, we have a lot to say and 13 days in these beautiful islands will allow us to make up for lost time!
+We will not lie to you, we did a lot of beach, we drank a lot of beer, we played a lot of cards, and we did a lot of fun, but that was the goal!

-We went to visit beautiful waterfalls and the Giant Buddha of Koh Samui, snorkeled on Tanote Bay beach in Koh Tao, visited Koh Nang Yuan from Koh Tao (quite disappointing and crowded), so had some activities.
+We went to visit beautiful waterfalls and the Giant Buddha of Koh Samui, snorkeled on Tanote Bay beach in Koh Tao, visited Koh Nang Yuan from Koh Tao (quite disappointing and crowded), so we went is not rolled the thumbs.